 Classical Guitar versus Electric Guitar: Which is Easier to Learn?

-Elite Music is a music school and instrument shop in Toronto providing guitar lessons with several distinguished and unique guitar teachers.
+Elite Music is a music school in Toronto providing guitar lessons with several distinguished and unique guitar teachers.

 A number of rock guitarists have experimented with elements of the classical guitar.
 The list includes Steve Howe (Yes), Ritchie Blackmore (Deep Purple), Steve Hackett (Genesis) and Randy Rhoades (Ozzy Osbourne) to name a few.
 It is standard practice for heavy metal guitar shredders to go through classical guitar boot camp to develop speed, accuracy, and technical finesse.
 Charlie Byrd introduced classical guitar technique into the world of jazz guitar.

 A student interested in classical guitar lessons should consider a number of things.
 The first thing is to take guitar lessons with a classical guitar teacher.
 A number of guitar teachers will teach the basics of classical guitar but they don’t have the knowledge or background.

 (1) Develop and refine sight-reading skills.
 Classical guitarists are usually more adept at sight-reading than other guitarists because it is essential to the world of the classical guitar.